tektutor/openshift-dec-2021/Day1/README.md

 rps ALL=(ALL) ALL
 </pre>

-Also you need to uncommend line no 111 as shown below
+Also you need to uncomment line no 111 as shown below
 <pre>
 %wheel  ALL=(ALL) NOPASSWD: ALL
 </pre>